Herbert Wetterauer

-Herbert Wetterauer (born 21 April 1957 in Karlsruhe, West Germany) is a German painter, sculptor and author.
+Herbert Wetterauer (born on Easter Sunday 21 April 1957 in Karlsruhe, West Germany) is a German painter, sculptor and author.
 He is known for his paintings in ink and life-sized figures made of paperboard, for which he developed his own technique.

 Wetterauer studied German Language at the University of Karlsruhe and Fine Arts at the State Academy of Fine Arts Karlsruhe.
-For many years he was busy as a journalist, writing primary art critics.
+For many years he was busy as a journalist, writing primary art criticism.

 In 2009 his first novel named Stromness appeared, followed by the novels Du sollst nicht vertrauen and tod.com.